slint-ui/slint/README.md

 Slint supports keyboard based navigation of many widgets, and user interfaces are scalable.
 The basic infrastructure for assistive technology like screen readers is in place, but currently requires the Qt backend.
-We are aware that more work is needed to get best-of-class support for users with special needs.
+We're aware that more work is needed to get best-of-class support for users with special needs.

 ### Stay up to date